RadheyaM/p1-chess-space/README.md

    - The user gains insight into the wider chess community and some more reasons why signing up is a good idea!

-   - Includes a number of interactive elements for the user to control.
+   - Includes a number of interactive elements for the user to engage with.